ilios/user-guide/schools/school-leadership.md

 ![Leadership displayed](../images/schools/leadership/leadership_expanded.png)

 After clicking Manage Leadership as shown above, Ilios users may be assigned into either (or both) Director and Administrator permissions.
+Refer to the [permissions matrix](https://www.dropbox.com/s/431sdj2bfoi3v1f/Ilios%20New%20Default%20Permissions%20Matrix.pdf?dl=0) for more information about these user roles.
+Permissions involved in both are very similar if not identical.
+It is a matter of properly determining the correct identification in the educational structure of the user being assigned.
+If they are going to be setting up courses and sessions in Ilios but are not technically considered as a director of the school, Administrator should be used rather than Director.

 ## Search to Add